divi2227/Colour-Aware/README.md

 # Colour-Aware

-🎯 Goal
+🎯 GOAL:

 Help red-green colorblind people identify if a packaged food item is vegetarian or non-vegetarian, based on the symbol printed on the package (green or red dot in a square).

-🖼️ Expected Visual Output (on screen)
+🖼️ EXPECTED VISUAL OUTPUT (on screen):

 When you hold a packaged food item up to your webcam that has the veg or non-veg symbol, you’ll see: